mejilett/calendar-bot/documentation/README.md

 1. Cisco Webex Rooms
 2. Cisco Webex Apps
 3. Google Calendar
+4. Docker

 Cisco Webex Rooms are used to send and receive messages to the bot.
 The bot sends and receives messages from the Cisco Webex Room, then processes and sends events to Google Calendar to be created.

+Docker can be used to automatically startup and shutdown the bot in a containerized Ubuntu image.

 ### Setup instructions
 The bot can be set up by entering the bot token and the room ID into the `framework.py` file.
 From there, you can run `framework.py` using Python 3.